 sudo ufw allow proto tcp from <ip address>/24 to any port 6379

-Note, the second UFW rule is a subnet rule.
-Note, make sure the internal network is secure and trustworthy before allowing it.
+Note that the second UFW rule is a subnet rule; ensure the internal network is secure and trustworthy before allowing it.

 Now, as you tested at the start of the guide by pinging your Redis service to make sure it was operational, you can try the firewall rules and changes in IP by using the “redis-cli” command: